 Collection: Fruit Trees

-We consider ourselves a bit of a fruit tree specialist.
-Working with John, our fruit grower in the south of England who, by the way, has over 50 years' experience growing the UK's finest fruit trees, we've curated a selection of only the very best performing varieties, each with something unique about them.
+We consider ourselves a bit of a fruit tree specialist here at Roots.
+We've got vast experience growing some of the UK's very finest fruit trees, and have curated a selection of the best varieties, each with something unique about them.
+Grown in the fertile soils and favourable climate of the Vale of Evesham, we give your fruit trees the best possible start in life.
 We'll also help you with everything you need to know about choosing, growing and caring for fruit trees.

 Need help picking?-